 Upcoming Competition Events:

-Main Points of Interest: UAEJJF US National Pro and escaping the frigid weather in Nashville.
+Main Points of Interest: UAEJJF Columbia National Pro – first time to Columbia.

-Main Points of Interest: UAEJJF Mexican National Pro, visiting my fantastic friends, and eating all the food.
+Main Points of Interest: UAEJJF Mexico National Pro, visit/train with friends, all the food.

 Main Points of Interest: UAEJJF World Pro Championship